jitsi/handbook/docs/dev-guide/ljm-api.md

 *  `JitsiMeetJS.init(options)` - this method initialized Jitsi Meet API.
 The `options` parameter is JS object with the following properties:
     - `useIPv6` - boolean property
-    - `disableAudioLevels` - boolean property.
-Enables/disables audio levels.
     - `disableSimulcast` - boolean property.
 Enables/disables simulcast.
     - `enableWindowOnErrorHandler` - boolean property (default false).
 Enables/disables attaching global onerror handler (window.onerror).
     - `disableThirdPartyRequests` - if true - callstats will be disabled and the callstats API won't be included.
     - `enableAnalyticsLogging` - boolean property (default false).
 Enables/disables analytics logging.
     - `externalStorage` - Object that implements the Storage interface.
 If specified this object will be used for storing data instead of `localStorage`.
     - `callStatsCustomScriptUrl` - (optional) custom url to access callstats client script
-    - `disableRtx` - (optional) boolean property (default to false).
-Enables/disable the use of RTX.
     - `useTurnUdp` - boolean property (default false).
 Enables use of turn over udp for jvb.
 It is disabled because not very useful (if the client can use udp, it likely can connect to jvb directly over udp too; but it can be useful to still enable udp turn when an udp turn is known to be whitelisted on a network)

 * `JitsiMeetJS.JitsiConnection` - the `JitsiConnection` constructor.
 You can use that to create new server connection.